DrazDarkModdingHub/heartlandredux/README.md

 ## Troubleshooting

-1. _Wabbajack says download X failed, what now?_
+1. _Wabbajack says "download X failed", what now?_
    - For vanilla game files such as 'Oblivion - Meshes.bsa', ensure that your game is unmodified and in English.
    - For other files, restart Wabbajack (or your PC) and attempt installing the modlist again.
    - If it still fails, check in with the [Heartland Modlist Support] server.
+2. _Wabbajack says "Hashes for BSA don't match after extraction, mods\Unofficial Shivering Isles Patch\DLCShiveringIsles - Faces.bsa", what gives?_
+   - Wabbajack has issues with this file sometimes.
+Try restarting the application.
-2. _I can’t run the Oblivion executable from MO2 - I get an application error._
+3. _I can’t run the Oblivion executable from MO2 - I get an application error._
     * If you bought the game through Steam, it needs to be running in the background for you to play the game.
 Boot up Steam and give it another try.
-3. _When I run Oblivion, a new window opens and I can hear the main menu audio, but all I get is a blank/black screen._
+4. _When I run Oblivion, a new window opens and I can hear the main menu audio, but all I get is a blank/black screen._
    * MO2 is failing to load the OBSE libraries when running Oblivion leading to issues with the mods installed.
 To correct, click the executable dropdown in MO2, select Edit, and then check the Oblivion.exe entry.
 Ensure that Force Load Libraries is ticked, and click Configure Libraries.
 Ensure that Oblivion.exe is set to load the library obse_1_2_416.dll in your Oblivion game directory.
-4. _Following the above instructions, there is no obse_1_2_416.dll._
+5. _Following the above instructions, there is no obse_1_2_416.dll._
    * Make sure you have copied the contents of Game Folder Files to your Oblivion game directory.
 The OBSE files should be present in this folder.
-5. _Characters in my game are bald, or their hair is transparent._
+6. _Characters in my game are bald, or their hair is transparent._
    * This is an occasional error with Oblivion Reloaded Combined and certain graphics cards.
 In MO2, navigate to Oblivion Reloaded Combined (ORC) under the Oblivion Reloaded Separator.
 Delete the `Extra Shaders` folder in `Shaders/ORC`

 ## Credits